SpoofRobotics/spoof-mini-releases/README.md

 # Spoof Mini
-This is the official spoof browser release repository.
+This is the official spoof mini release repository.
 Click on the releases button to view current and previous versions.